KINGFISHER PENSION SCHEME

 There is no immediate action required from you if you conclude that:

-However you must regularly review your position against the Annual Allowance should your circumstances change and contact Kingfisher Group Pensions Team if you are still employed by the Company for assistance.
+However you must regularly review your position against the Annual Allowance should your circumstances change.

-Individuals with higher salaries should seek independent financial advice in connection with the calculation of their adjusted income and threshold income, taking account of earnings received from various sources, to identify whether their Annual Allowance is to be tapered from 2016/17 onward.
+Individuals with higher salaries should seek independent financial advice in connection with the calculation of their adjusted income and threshold income, taking account of earnings received from various sources, to identify whether their Annual Allowance is to be tapered.

 If you have unused Annual Allowance from the previous three tax years, you can use the unused amount in addition to the allowance you have for the PIP in question.
 This is called the carry forward method.